pictureanastronomer/pictureanastronomer.github.io/_pages/registration.md

 - The Study (1227 E. 60th St., Chicago, IL 60637)
 - The Hyatt (5225 S. Harper Ave., Chicago, IL 60615)

-Each one is equivalent in price (around $180-250 a night depending on time of year).
+Each one is equivalent in price (around $180-250/night depending on time of year).

 There are also myriad hotels downtown and in the South Loop for those interested in other options.
 Note that South Loop hotels will generally be 30-45 minutes away from the University of Chicago.